filcuk/docker-ms/README.md

 [^1]: See [this](#docker-compose-manual-setup) troubleshooting step.

 ### Directory Setup
-I would recomend something like this:
+I would recommend something like this:
+*Note that `data` is within the `docker` folder in this repo for simplicity.*
+*Placing it outside of the `docker` folder would make backups easier.*
 ```
 .
 ├── srv                             # Or /home/username/